lugia-kun/tempdir/README.md

 dir = Dir.mktmpdir(*args)
 ```

 Creates a temporary directory.
-Arguments are not checked by here, this
+Given arguments are not checked by
-methods arguments to `File.tmpname` as-is.
-See `File.tempname`.
+here, this method passes them to `File.tmpname` as-is.
+See
+`File.tempname`.

 The returning object is `Tempdir`.
 It removes all entries when
 `#close`-d.